Aria Curzon

-Aria Noelle Curzon (born December 8, 1987) is an American actress.
-Her most famous voice roles are Ducky in The Land Before Time video series, Teresa ("The Cornchip Girl") in Recess, and Mandy Straussberg in the radio drama Adventures in Odyssey.
-She has received 3 Young Artist of Hollywood Awards, (5 nominations) 2 CARE Awards, and one CLIO Award (The CLIO being for a PSA she voiced).
+Aria Noelle Curzon is an American actress.
+She voiced the roles Ducky in The Land Before Time franchise, Teresa ("The Cornchip Girl") in Recess, and Mandy Straussberg in the radio drama Adventures in Odyssey.
+She has received three Young Artist of Hollywood Awards, two CARE Awards, and one CLIO Award.

 Life and career

-At age six, Curzon realized her interest in acting and performing while watching one of her favorite Shirley Temple videos.
-With her mother's help and care, she began auditioning, and began her acting career in a Crayola commercial.
-In addition to acting, she is also a musician, singing and learning both guitar and fiddle, and is a prize-winning Irish dancer.
+At age six, Curzon realized her interest in acting and performing while watching Shirley Temple videos.
+She began her acting career in a Crayola commercial in addition to acting.
+She is also a musician, singer, plays guitar and fiddle, and is an Irish dancer.